 - family, group, and individual counseling

 The opioid epidemic has been ongoing, but help is available for you or your loved one.
-There are several inpatient and outpatient treatments for opioid use that have proven effective.
+Several inpatient and outpatient treatments for opioid use have proven effective.

-For additional information about opioid abuse treatment, contact our helpline today.
+For additional information about opioid use disorder treatment, contact our helpline today.
 Our team may also assist you in finding a treatment program or detox clinic in your area.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.